In recognition of "Back to the Future Day," we decided to do a little time travel to ... this past summer.

 1. It is too expensive.
 If this bond passes, the annual bond payment (principle and interest) will be $650,000.
 The operations and maintenance (O&M) cost are unknown but the Pflugerville Library is about the same size.
 Assuming cost are similar, the O&M of the new shelter would be around $188,000.
 Our proposed 2015-2016 staff cost for the current animal shelter is $430,000.
 This means the total annual cost (using today's expenses) will be $1,268,000.
 If I divide the approximate 1300 animals that we will intake this year, the per animal cost will be around $975 (As more animals are brought in, that cost would drop except for the fact that our staff costs are projected to be $1 million a year in 2025).

 In comparison, the City of Pflugerville does not currently have a Senior Center.
 We do provide the Seniors with a room in the Recreation center that is 600 square feet in total size and occasional use of the gym.
 We have a budget of around $125,000 (staff, programming and 4% of the total Rec center space.)
 This means the COP spends around $415 on each of the Seniors in the program.
 I cannot vote to spend $10.5 million on a new animal shelter when we have not taken care of other vulnerable members of our community.
 There are many other examples of where these funds could be used.
-For me - People are the Priority
+For me - People are the Priority.

 2. Our current shelter staff, and the incredibly passionate volunteers who help them, have been able to drop our euthanasia rate for "lack of space" to almost zero.
 That is an admirable goal and feat; however, it does come with a price.
 We are keeping some animals for up to two years in an attempt to get them adopted.
 This is the main reason the COP needs such a large shelter.
 Our community will need to decide during this election if this is truly our goal.
 If that is our goal, based on current intake and future intake growth, expect this new shelter to be outgrown by 2025.
 I cannot justify the incredibly high cost of keeping every animal for "however long it takes".